-Second, we introduce variational methods of inference in the economics literature.
+Second, we provide an example of use of variational methods of inference in the economics literature.
 Approximate variational inference has been used in several disciplines to provide alternative approximations when Monte Carlo methods are infeasible or computationally too burdensome.
 For example Braun and McAuliffe (2010) provides a mean-field approximation for standard multinomial choice models used in economics and marketing, and Grimmer (2011) show uses variational inference for a Bayesian logit model.
 However, these methods have not been widely adopted by economists, perhaps because of the bias introduced in the estimates.
-We prove that for our structural model, the variational approximation is asymptotically exact, and we show Monte Carlo evidence that the estimates are comparable to standard simulation-based inference.
-While we do not claim that this is a general result, there may be more structural models in economics that admit a variational approximation with the same properties.
+We prove that for our structural model, the variational approximation is asymptotically exact, and we provide Monte Carlo evidence that the estimates are comparable to standard simulation-based inference.